A Lower Bound for the Fourier Entropy of Boolean Functions on the Biased Hypercube: Introduction

 witnessing tightness of the conjectured scaling.

-Despite substantial effort, progress toward the Fourier-Entropy-Influence conjecture has been slow, and unconditional results are known only for special classes of functions~\cite{ACKSW21fourierentropy,CKLS2016,das2011entropy,KLW2010,OT2013,OWZ2011,shalev2018fourier,WWW2014}.
-Recently there have been two remarkable advances for the \emph{uniform} cube.
-First, Kelman, Kindler, Lifshitz, Minzer, and Safra~\cite{KKLMS2020} showed that for Boolean functions of constant variance, the min-entropy is at most $O({\rm I}^{(1/2)}[f]\log{\rm I}^{(1/2)}[f])$.
-Second, Han~\cite{Han2025} proved the Fourier entropy admits the bound $O({\rm I}^{(1/2)}[f]+\sum_{k\in[n]}{\rm Inf}_k^{(1/2)}[f]\log(1/{\rm Inf}_k^{(1/2)}[f]))$.
-There is currently no strict quantitative relationship between them; neither bound implies the other in general.
+Despite substantial effort, unconditional FEI-type bounds are known only for special classes of functions (e.g.\ \cite{ACKSW21fourierentropy,CKLS2016,das2011entropy,KLW2010,OT2013,OWZ2011,shalev2018fourier,WWW2014}).
+Recently, two notable advances for the \emph{uniform} cube were obtained via random restrictions: Kelman--Kindler--Lifshitz--Minzer--Safra~\cite{KKLMS2020} proved an $O(\I[f]\log\I[f])$ bound for the min-entropy under constant variance, and Han~\cite{Han2025} proved an $O\big(\I[f]+\sum_i \Inf_i[f]\log(1/\Inf_i[f])\big)$ bound for the Shannon entropy.

-Both of the aforementioned results ultimately hinge on \emph{random restriction} techniques.
-In particular, Han~\cite{Han2025} introduced a parameterized ``moment'' of the Fourier coefficients of restricted functions; we adapt this construction to the $p$-biased setting as follows. \begin{defn} Given a Boolean-valued function $f:(\{0,1\}^n,\mu_p^n)\to \{\pm1\}$.
-Let $J\subseteq[n]$ and $\varepsilon\in[0,\frac{1}{2})$, we define the \emph{$\varepsilon$-moment of $p$-biased $J^c$-restricted} Fourier coefficients for $f$ as